Luno's position on Bank of Indonesia statement

 Luno agrees with this statement.
 We’d like to repeat that customers should spend as much time as possible to learn about digital currencies.
 Never spend more on speculative technologies or assets than you can afford to lose.

 The BI has not banned the ownership of digital currencies.

 Luno has always taken a pragmatic and long-term view on digital currencies.
 We spend a lot of time and resources on warning against the risks, scams, phishing, volatile runaway markets and providing guidance on security.

 Lastly, BI states “that the trade value is highly volatile” and warns people that “virtual currencies are vulnerable to bubble risks”.

-Again, the BI statement does not ban the trading, buying or selling of digital currencies, but does provide a risk warning in relation to the buying, selling or trading of digital currency in Indonesia.
+Again, the BI statement does not ban the trading, buying or selling of digital currencies.
+But it does warn about the risks of digital currency in Indonesia.

 We support BI’s comments on the risk of trading, buying and selling digital currencies.
-We’d like to repeat these warnings to our customers and we encourage responsible trading: don’t invest in anything you don’t understand and don’t invest more than you can afford to lose.
+We’d like to repeat these warnings.
+We encourage responsible trading.
+Don’t invest in anything you don’t understand and don’t spend more than you can afford to lose.

 We are also working closely with other digital currency and blockchain companies in Indonesia to provide the regulators with more information on the global use, evolution and regulation of digital currencies.